nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 4a.
 No tutor matches the criterion.
     * 4a1.
+NUSContacts informs the user of the error.

+      Use case ends.

+**UC4: Find a tutor by course code**

+**MSS**

+1. User requests to find a tutor
+2. NUSContacts prompts search criterion (name or course code)
+3. User provides the search criterion (course code)
+4. NUSContacts shows the tutor(s) that match the criterion

+    Use case ends.

+**Extensions**

+* 4a.
+No tutor matches the criterion.
-NUSContacts informs the student of the error.
+    * 4a1.
+NUSContacts informs the user of the error.

       Use case ends.